Improve Irritable Bowel Syndrome (IBS) with Mindfulness

 By John M. de Castro, Ph.D.

-The cause(s) of Functional Gastrointestinal Disorders are not known.
-But, emotion dysregulation is suspected to be involved.
+The cause(s) of IBS are not known.
+But emotion dysregulation is suspected to be involved.
 It is clear that psychological stress exacerbates the illnesses and anxiety amplifies the symptoms.
 This suggests that mindfulness or the lack thereof may be involved as mindfulness is known to be helpful in reducing the psychological and physical responses to stress and mindfulness is known to improve emotion regulation.
-In addition, contemplative practice has been shown to improve the symptoms of Irritable Bowel Syndrome.
-So, it would make sense to further investigate the relationship of mindfulness to emotion regulation, stress, and Functional Gastrointestinal Disorders.
+In addition, It has been shown that meditation and yoga can help relieve IBS symptoms.
+So, it would make sense to further investigate the effectiveness of mindfulness training and emotion regulation for Irritable Bowel Syndrome (IBS).

-So, improve gastrointestinal disorders with mindfulness.
+So, improve Irritable Bowel Syndrome (IBS) with mindfulness.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch